Empowering Diverse Talent

 Since Green Park’s inception in 2006, empowering diverse talent has been part of our core purpose.
 We are committed to ensuring that the impressive contributions of diverse individuals are not only recognised but celebrated to audiences that may have historically overlooked them.

-In 2016 we launched our first Empowering Minority Talent list in the BAME 100 to ensure that other businesses know that exceptional and diverse ethnic minority talent is out there.
-Since then we have published our Women In Leadership list and will publish our first Future Leader profiles in the summer of 2017 too.
+In 2016 we launched our first Empowering Minority Talent (EMT) group in the BAME 100 to combat claims of small talent pools to ensure that other businesses know that exceptional and diverse ethnic minority talent is out there.
+Since then we have published our EMT Women Leaders group and will publish our first Future Leader profiles in the summer of 2017 too.

-The criteria for those we profile in our lists is simple.
+The criteria for those we profile in these celebratory groups is simple.
 They have to be true catalysts for change and development in business and socially; we call these individuals R.E.A.L models.

 R = Recognised –awarded or accredited for the good that they do